 When you are physically standing on the center of the bridge there is a dividing line.
 Besides being a famous spot during the cold war this bridge is also a symbol of how complicated politics were during this period.

 The Berlin Wall separating West Berlin and East Germany also used to run right through the water and the gardens of Babelsberg Palace.

 You can’t miss one of the most picturesque spots in Potsdam, Germany’s city center.
 The Dutch Quarter consists of two intersecting streets with gorgeous rows of red brick Dutch style buildings.
 Scattered among the Dutch buildings are cafes, shops, and restaurants.
 This area is too adorable not to check out.

 In the two intersecting streets there are around 150 brick Dutch-style houses that were all built in the 18th century to be used by Dutch settlers invited to live and work in Potsdam.
-Our guide told us only about 30 or so settlers came, but this area is unique and beautiful and a popular spot for photos!
+Our guide told us only about 20 or so families came, but this area is unique and beautiful and a popular spot for photos!

 The Russian quarter feels like it’s situated in its own park with plenty of space between the homes and is the perfect place to explore by foot or bicycle.

 One of the timbered homes also houses a museum if you’re interested in learning more.

 Old Market Square